bakdata/kpops/docs/docs/user/references/components.md

 ### Usage

-Publishes (writes) events to a Kafka cluster.
+Produces events to a Kafka cluster.

 ### Configuration